-The location of Austria contributed not only to multiculturalism of this country, but to its popularity among a large number of travelers.
+The location of Austria contributed not only to the multiculturalism of this country but to its popularity among a large number of travelers.
 Located between the Lake Constance and Lake Neusiedl, Austria is even smaller than Texas.
 A variety of landscapes could be found here, as well as villages with picturesque nature, the glaciers of the Alps, and of course, historical monuments of vast cultural heritage.

-Austria provides opportunity for those fond of hiking, bike riding on mountain trails… and, yep, sailing yacht, windsurfing, scuba diving, while skiing is available all year round.
+Austria provides an opportunity for those fond of hiking, bike riding on mountain trails… and, yep, sailing yacht, windsurfing, scuba diving, while skiing is available all year round.
 You don’t have to travel far to find what you need, as Austria is a small country with an excellent transportation system.

-So if you ever wanted to visit Grossglockner Peak (which has its top at a height of 3798 meters above the Adriatic) the public transportation will get you as high as 2576 meters above sea level, but some buses might be cancelled during winter time, so it should be checked in advance.
+So if you ever wanted to visit Grossglockner Peak (which has its top at a height of 3798 meters above the Adriatic) the public transportation will get you as high as 2576 meters above sea level, but some buses might be canceled during winter time, so it should be checked in advance.

 The entire territory of Austria is made up of 9 federal states.
-They differ one from another by nature, cultural traditions, way of life and a number of sights.
+They differ one from another by nature, cultural traditions, the way of life and a number of sights.
 Vienna is a traditional residence of the emperors that began to acquire the exquisite beauty on the days of the early Habsburg Monarchy.
 The city is surrounded by the Vienna Woods and a huge recreation area.

 The easternmost Austria province of Burgenland is famous for its fertile lands that stretch along Lake Neusiedl.
 This is the only steppe lake in Central Europe.
-A huge Neusiedler See Seewinkel national park can be found here with great amount of rare bird species.
+A huge Neusiedler See Seewinkel national park can be found here with a lot of rare bird species.